KAPTIOS-RESEARCH/Spiking-fastMRI/README.md

 ## Running tasks

-You can run the default experiment with :
+You can run an task by pointing to its configuration file like :

 ```bash
 python main.py --config_path ./tasks/mnist/config.yaml